ieve

 Romans 6:23: For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

 Christians see the Christ event making human death a temporary cessation of life, not a permanent cessation.
 The death and resurrection of Jesus made restoration of life possible.
 Jesus came along and took human sin upon Himself and subsequently died.
 By taking human sin upon Himself, He came under the same eternal death penalty we all do when we sin.
 Paul wrote that Jesus became sin for us (2nd Corinthians 5:21).
 If God had not resurrected Jesus, Jesus would still be dead today and would remain dead for all eternity.
+Upon biological death, we would remain dead forever as well.

 However, God resurrected Jesus (Acts 2:24,32, 3:15,26, 4:10, 5:30, 10:40, 13:30,34, 1st Corinthians 6:14, Romans 8:11,10:9, Galatians 1:1, Ephesians 1:17-20, 1st Thessalonians 1:10, 1st Peter 1:21) and in so doing rescinded the eternal death penalty for sin.
 Jesus did not die for His own sin like we all do because Jesus never sinned.
-Therefore, death was not eternal for him.
+Therefore, death could not be eternal for Him.
 The Scriptures teach that Jesus could not remain dead.
 “But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him” (Acts 2:24).
 God resurrected Him from the dead and His resurrection from the dead makes it possible for we humans to be resurrected from the dead.
-Jesus is seen as defeating death through His being resurrected from the dead.
+Jesus is seen as defeating/conquering death through His being resurrected from the dead.

 While we humans continue to sin and pay the death penalty for sin, we no longer have to die eternally.
 The resurrection of Jesus has enabled humans to pass from eternal death unto eternal life.
 Jesus said, “I am the resurrection and the life.
 The one who believes in me will live, even though they die.”
 (John 11:25) and “Very truly I tell you, whoever hears my word and believes him who sent me has eternal life and will not be judged but has crossed over from death to life” (John 5:24).